Indications for: RIFADIN IV

 See Contraindications.
 Discontinue rifampin 4 weeks before giving praziquantel; may be restarted one day after completing praziquantel treatment.
-Avoid concomitant zidovudine, indinavir, efavirenz, daclatasvir, simeprevir, sofosbuvir, telaprevir, halothane, quinine, and alcohol.
+Avoid concomitant zidovudine, indinavir, efavirenz, daclatasvir, simeprevir, sofosbuvir, telaprevir, halothane, quinine, ticagrelor, and alcohol.
 Concomitant hepatotoxic agents: may cause fatal liver dysfunction.
 Antagonizes oral or other hormonal contraceptives (consider nonhormonal methods), phenytoin, antiarrhythmics, tamoxifen, toremifene, haloperidol, azole antifungals (avoid 2 weeks before and during itraconazole), β-blockers, diazepam, zopiclone, zolpidem, CCBs, prednisolone, moxifloxacin, sulfonylureas, cyclosporine, oxycodone, morphine, ondansetron, simvastatin, rosiglitazone, nortriptyline, enalapril, chloramphenicol, clarithromycin, dapsone, doxycycline, irinotecan, levothyroxine, losartan, methadone, telithromycin, theophylline.
+Risk of bleeding with clopidogrel; do not use.
 Monitor warfarin, digoxin, tacrolimus; adjust dose as needed.
 May be potentiated by probenecid, cotrimoxazole.
 Concomitant atovaquone: not recommended.
 Separate dosing of antacids by at least 1hr.
 May cause false (+) urine tests for opiates.
 May inhibit assays for serum folate and Vit.
 B12 (consider alternative methods).
 Perform LFTs and use contrast media prior to morning dose.

 GI disturbances, jaundice, headache, fever, drowsiness, fatigue, ataxia, dizziness, inability to concentrate, mental confusion, muscular weakness, pain in extremities, generalized numbness, visual disturbances, elevated BUN and serum uric acid, menstrual disturbances, urticaria, rash, edema; hepatotoxicity, hepatitis, abnormal LFTs, cholestasis; rare: blood dyscrasias, anaphylaxis.